Chart Color Schemes

 Prestons hosts a young demographic, positioning it in the bottom quartile nationwide

-Preston's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's national average of 38 years.
-Compared to Greater Sydney, Preston has a higher proportion of residents aged 15-24 at 18.6%, but fewer residents aged 25-34 at 11.0%.
-This concentration of 15-24 year-olds is well above the national average of 12.5%.
-Since the Census in 2021, the proportion of Preston's population aged 15 to 24 has increased from 16.7% to 18.6%, while the proportion of residents aged 65 to 74 has risen from 5.5% to 7.2%.
-Conversely, the proportion of residents aged 5 to 14 has decreased from 16.6% to 13.9%, and the proportion aged 35 to 44 has dropped from 13.8% to 12.3%.
-Population forecasts for 2041 suggest significant demographic changes in Preston, with the strongest projected growth in the 75-84 age cohort, which is expected to grow by 118%, adding 750 residents to reach a total of 1,388.
-Senior residents aged 65 and above will drive 81% of population growth, highlighting trends towards demographic aging.
+Preston's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's average of 38 years.
+Compared to Greater Sydney, Preston has a higher proportion of residents aged 15-24 (18.6%) but fewer residents aged 25-34 (11.2%).
+This concentration of 15-24-year-olds is higher than the national average of 12.7%.
+Between the 2021 Census and the present, the proportion of residents aged 15 to 24 has increased from 16.7% to 18.6%, while those aged 65 to 74 have risen from 5.5% to 7.4%.
+Conversely, the proportion of residents aged 5 to 14 has declined from 16.6% to 13.6%, and those aged 35 to 44 have dropped from 13.8% to 12.2%.
+By 2041, population forecasts indicate significant demographic changes in Preston.
+The 75-84 age cohort is projected to grow by 120%, adding 729 residents to reach a total of 1,336.
+Residents aged 65 and above are expected to drive 81% of the population growth, highlighting trends towards demographic aging.
 Conversely, population declines are projected for the 0-4 and 25-34 age cohorts.